 ART-312 Painting of the Italian Renaissance, 3 cr.
-Painting in Italy from 1200-1600; iconography and aesthetics, social and technical aspects, development of style with brief attention to the most important examples of sculpture and architecture insofar as they aid in an understanding of the development of painting: slide lectures, museum visits.
+Painting in Italy from 1200-1600; iconography and aesthetics, social and technical aspects, development of style with brief attention to the most important examples of sculpture and architecture insofar as they aid in an understanding of the development of painting; slide lectures, museum visits.

 ART-313 Painting of the United States of America, 3 cr.
 Survey of American painting from the Colonial period through mid-twentieth century; social and technical aspects, development of various styles; slide lectures, museum visits.
-ART-314 History of Architecture to 1800, 3 cr.
-Survey of architectural forms and concepts from ancient times to the beginning of the nineteenth century.